k3b/LocationMapViewer/wiki/api.md

 ## <a name='action'>What to do: **action**</a>

-Currently LocationMapViewer supports these action:
+Currently LocationMapViewer supports these actions:

 * show a map: **Intent.ACTION_VIEW**
 * select a location from  a map: **Intent.ACTION_PICK**